oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

 This lab assumes you have:

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
-- Prepared your environment for this workshop
+- Access to or prepared an environment for this workshop
-- Registered your target database with Oracle Data Safe.
+- Access to a registered target database.
 Make sure to have the `ADMIN` password for your database on hand.
 - Created a sensitive data model (see [Discover Sensitive Data](?lab=discover-sensitive-data))